 The mission of Pollyanna is to create a platform "where groups of people can explore together diversity, inclusion, and equity and share ideas, experiences and knowledge in order to become change agents in their immediate communities.
 The conference model is a dynamic, focused and interactive program that provides guidance and training for community leaders.
 The goal is to improve inclusion within communities and the understanding that racial, socioeconomic, religious and sexual diversity enhances all elements of the community."

 The morning will begin with brief opening remarks and a special keynote speaker.
 The balance of the morning will be dedicated to workshops broken down by constituent groups, each individually facilitated.
 After a break for lunch, there will be a dynamic student presentation.
+This year we will feature a breakout session that will speak specifically to the experience of elementary/middle school students in addition to our traditional high school panel.
 Each school will then reunite with its members for afternoon workshops, which will focus on discussions of next steps for each school.
 The day will end with a closing share-out session.

-We can accommodate the first 15 schools that register.
-The cost for each School POD to attend is $1,000 before June 30, 2020 and $1,300 after July 1, 2020.
+The conference will accommodate the first 25 schools that register.
+The cost for each School POD to attend is $1,600 before June 30, 2023 and $1,900 after July 1, 2023.
 Please be in touch if the cost is prohibitive for your school.
-Once you have completed the short registration form and entered your credit card payment, we will be in touch with you regarding next steps.
+Once you have completed the short registration form and submitted your credit card payment, you will receive an email confirming your registration.

 For additional information, please email firstname.lastname@example.org.